dtrendafilov/developer-pacenotes/content/slides/code_reviews/_index.md

    that some compilers will move the padding around when there is inheritance in the mix.

-Consider adding the padding explictly in the object to make it visible:
+Consider adding the padding explicitly in the object to make it visible:

     char __padding[N] = { 0 };